 The Latest Pharm Treatment for Opioid Withdrawal: Lucemyra

 Lucemyra for opioid withdrawal is not the entire answer to the opioid crisis, but it may be a step in the right direction.
 It cannot be prescribed for anyone who has been abusing heroin for a short period of time.
-It also cannot be prescribed to treat opioid use disorder, but it can be prescribed to ease withdrawal symptoms of those who have been using opioid drugs for some time.
+It also cannot be prescribed to treat opioid use disorder, but it can be prescribed to ease the withdrawal symptoms of those who have been using opioid drugs for some time.

-In trials, Lucemyra has failed to prevent all withdrawal symptoms from occurring, but it has shown positive signs of easing symptoms like agitation, muscle pain, diarrhea and vomiting.
+In trials, Lucemyra has failed to prevent all withdrawal symptoms from occurring, but it has shown positive signs of easing symptoms like agitation, muscle pain, diarrhea, and vomiting.
 Even so, Lucemyra can only be prescribed for a period of 14 days.

 Alternative Drugs for Opioid Withdrawal

-The alternative has been the prescription drugs naltrexone, methadone and buprenorphine - all of which can be used on a long-term basis.
+The alternative has been the prescription drugs naltrexone, methadone, and buprenorphine – all of which can be used on a long-term basis.
 In contrast, Lucemyra will be prescribed for two weeks.
 During the first week, the patient will take the drug three times a day.
 In the next week, the dosage will decrease gradually until the patient is no longer taking the drug.

 As with any medication, it’s important to consider all side effects, how long the drug has been available, and whether it’s right for each individual before deciding if it’s right for you and even then, you must have approval from a physician.
 It may be helpful to find out if your physician has relationships with certain pharmaceutical companies as well.

-If you need help with an opioid addiction, there’s no need to feel ashamed or stuck.
+If you need help with opioid addiction, there’s no need to feel ashamed or stuck.
 Contact a heroin rehab San Juan Capistrano today and start your journey to a life of sobriety.